-Thinning for regularly gridded data is as follows.
+An example of thinning of regularly gridded data is as follows.
 Suppose that the grid cell’s diagonal as displayed has a distance of D mm and represents the grid spacing.
 Note that D is dependent on the specific geographic area and the size of the viewing monitor.
 If every nth cell is displayed, the displayed spacing is nD.
 Next, suppose the length of the arrow representing the maximum speed in the displayed field is Lsmax mm.
 Then the ratio of the maximum arrow length to the displayed grid spacing is constrained to be less than a prescribed maximum value, Rmax, here taken to be 0.5.
 Thus

 R = Lsmax/(nD) < Rmax [Eqn.
 9.2]